brouhaha/life-cell-contest/README.md

 Mulitple entrants came up with three-chip entries, all of which used two four-bit adders (74LS283 or equivalent) and an 8:1 or 16:1 multiplexer.
 They differ in minor details, but all work in essentially the same way.

+As time permits, I'll add some of the other entries here.

 ## Honorable mentions